florian-beetz/bachelor-thesis/README.md

 Bachelor's thesis.

-Build with `make`, requires LaTeX, pandoc and pandoc-citeproc.
+Build with `make`, requires LaTeX, pandoc with pandoc-citeproc and pandoc-crossref and Python 3.

+Generate PNG and PDF images from SVGs with `make graphics` (required for PDF creation).